LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>9</sup> The voice of the LORD maketh the hinds to calve, and discovereth the forests: and in his temple doth every one speak of [his] glory.
 <sup>10</sup> The LORD sitteth upon the flood; yea, the LORD sitteth King for ever.
 <sup>11</sup> The LORD will give strength unto his people; the LORD will bless his people with peace.

 ## Chapter 30

-<sup>1</sup> «A Psalm [and] Song [at] the dedication of the house of David.» I will extol thee, O LORD; for thou hast lifted me up, and hast not made my foes to rejoice over me.
+> _A Psalm [and] Song [at] the dedication of the house of David._

+<sup>1</sup> I will extol thee, O LORD; for thou hast lifted me up, and hast not made my foes to rejoice over me.
 <sup>2</sup> O LORD my God, I cried unto thee, and thou hast healed me.
-<sup>3</sup> O LORD, thou hast brought up my soul from the grave: thou hast kept me alive, that I should not go down (8675) to the pit.
+<sup>3</sup> O LORD, thou hast brought up my soul from the grave: thou hast kept me alive, that I should not go down to the pit.
 <sup>4</sup> Sing unto the LORD, O ye saints of his, and give thanks at the remembrance of his holiness.
 <sup>5</sup> For his anger [endureth but] a moment; in his favour [is] life: weeping may endure for a night, but joy [cometh] in the morning.
 <sup>6</sup> And in my prosperity I said, I shall never be moved.